EdiTep/Keep-your-basement-dry-at-no-power-cost/README.md

-# Keller-trocken-halten-OHNE-Kosten
+# Keep your basement dry - WITHOUT electricity costs
-Keller trocken halten - OHNE Strom-Kosten mit "Digitaler 2in1-Luftentfeuchter" (Sichler Luftentfeuchter elektrisch, Luftentfeuchter & Luftreiniger Modell: LFT-200) => Steuerung des Luftentfeuchters über Tasmota Steckdose und Node-Red, Mosquitto per MQTT auf einem Raspi.
-Schaltzeiten basierend auf einstellbaren Schwellwerten von Akkuladestand und PV Einspeisung.
+Keep your basement dry - WITHOUT electricity costs with the "Digital 2-in-1 Dehumidifier" (Sichler electric dehumidifier, dehumidifier & air purifier model: LFT-200) => Control the dehumidifier via Tasmota socket and Node-Red, Mosquitto via MQTT on a Raspberry Pi.
+Switching times are based on adjustable thresholds for battery charge and PV feed-in.